 The beautiful Marsh Fritillary butterfly is a threatened species across Europe.
 Several large colonies have been discovered in the last few years in Fermanagh and west Tyrone.
 The charity Butterfly Conservation NI is keen to help land owners protect the butterfly and this has lead to the launch of a new information leaflet shedding light on how farmers can protect this stunning species.

-The leaflet provides advice to farmers which will help them with identification and management of their land for this rare butterfly and has been produced in partnership by the Department of Agriculture and Rural Development (DARD) the Northern Ireland Environment Agency (NIEA) and Butterfly Conservation
+The leaflet provides advice to farmers which will help them with identification and management of their land for this rare butterfly.
+It has been produced in partnership by the Department of Agriculture and Rural Development (DARD) the Northern Ireland Environment Agency (NIEA) and Butterfly Conservation.

 New sites have been discovered by field staff working for both DARD and NIEA who have discovered butterflies and caterpillar webs whilst visiting farms and protected sites throughout Fermanagh and Tyrone.
 The Northern Ireland Environment Agency has also designated several new sites as Areas of Special Scientific Interest in light of finding substantial colonies of the marsh fritillary present.